 - Overview of clinical trials, from phase I to III

-- To understand the cancer patient flow in the health care system, from diagnosis to cure or palliative care
+- Describe the cancer patient flow in the health care system, from diagnosis to cure or palliative care

-- To understand the clinical research pathway followed in oncology, from phase I to III
+- Explain the clinical research pathway followed in oncology, from phase I to III